jakobharder/burntime/resources/Features.md

 - respawns
   - trader after 50 days
   - NPCs after 20 days
-  - dogs after 100 days
+  - dogs after 40 days in extended mode; no respawn in 1993 mode
-  - mutants after 20 days
+  - mutants after 80 days in extended mode; no respawn in 1993 mode
-- weapons cannot be found
 - dropped items and in rooms
   - no weapons
   - less food
-- trader, dogs and mutants are stronger
-- enemies:
+- enemies
+  - use larger groups and attack lightly defended camps
-  - make camps a bit faster than the player
+  - can make up to four camps more than the player

 ### III Hard

 - start items
   - maggots and a knife
+  - an additional advice note in extended mode
-- respawns:
+- respawns
   - trader after 150 days
   - NPCs after 30 days
-  - dogs don't respawn
+  - dogs after 80 days in extended mode; no respawn in 1993 mode
-  - mutants after 5 days
+  - mutants after 60 days in extended mode; no respawn in 1993 mode
-- dropped items and in rooms:
+- dropped items and in rooms
-  - no weapons or food
+  - no weapons or food on the ground
-  - less materials
+  - less food and fewer materials in rooms
-- trader, dogs and mutants are dangerously strong
-- enemies:
+- enemies
+  - use the largest groups and make riskier attacks
   - make camps independent of player progress